speppou/speppou.github.io/about.md

 The personal blog of Sam Peppou-Chapman, PhD.

+Broadly interested in science, technology, cooking and occasionaly surface chemistry.

 This is a place to chronicle my personal projects, experiments and thoughts.

 All views are my own.

 ### Academia